RedPointGlobal/redpoint-rpi/docs/readme-configuration.md

 ## Demo Mode

-Deploys embedded MSSQL and MongoDB containers for dev/eval — **not for production**.
-No external database setup required.
+Deploys embedded MSSQL and MongoDB containers for dev/eval. **Not for production.** No external database setup required.

 ```yaml
 global: